Ph.D. in Biological Science

 Students in the Ph.D. program complete 54 credit hours, including:

-Students complete a research prospectus, a dissertation based on potentially publishable research, two research seminars (one of which is part of the defense), and an oral examination.
+Students complete a research prospectus, a dissertation based on potentially publishable research, two research seminars (one of which is part of the defense), a written and oral comprehensive examination, and an oral defense of the dissertation.

 Students in the Department of Biology are typically supported through departmental teaching assistantships or through research assistantships from individual faculty.
 The current 9-month stipend for Teaching Assistants is $22,000 for students in the Ph.D. program.
 Stipend amounts for Research Assistants are determined by the sponsoring faculty member.